awais-fullstack/map-my-review/README.md

 ## Deployment on Heroku

-## Make sure you in your mongob trefic is allowed from all ips
+## Make sure in your MongoDB trefic is allowed from all ips

 1. Move `client` directory to `api`